Driving pleasure – dry road grip example

 What is the structure of a tire?

-The typical radial tire consists of nine main parts.
+The typical radial tire consists of eight main parts.

 An airtight layer of synthetic rubber (the modern equivalent of an inner tube)